DeDobbeleer/DirectorSync/lp_tenant_importer_v2/docs/DirectorSync_v2_Framework_Deep_Dive copy.md

 ## 6) Algorithms — Migrated Importers (Complete)

 > The following describe the exact behavior at the time of writing.
-Any API or importer change should be reflected here.
+Any API changes or new edge cases should be reflected here.

 ### 6.1 Repos